 Avalanche (AVAX) Crypto: What It Is, What It’s Worth and Should You Be Investing?

 Cryptocurrencies as a whole are not new.
 Bitcoin, the first cryptocurrency, has been around since 2009.
 It was created as a decentralized currency without any government influence.
-Inspired by Bitcoin, close to 10,000 cryptocurrencies have been created, as of January 2022.
-Though, since cryptocurrencies are easy to make and anyone can do it, it is estimated that nearly 90% of the crypto market is made up of the top 20 cryptocurrencies.
-This doesn’t include non-fungible tokens.
-Those add another layer to an already intricate world of digital currency.
+Inspired by bitcoin, over 20,000 cryptocurrencies have been created as of July 2022.

 What Is Avalanche Crypto?

 The Avalanche platform and AVAX coin were launched in 2020 by Ava Labs.
 Avalanche is a smart-contract platform that uses a proof of stake protocol.
 Claiming to have the fastest, most secure cryptocurrency platform available, and having compatibility with Ethereum‘s blockchain, Avalanche will be tough competition for Ethereum.

 In addition to that, anyone can use the Avalanche platform to create their own cryptocurrency.

 Avalanche is designed to be a network of thousands of subnets to support a very stable coin.
 The idea is to have a diversified, decentralized interconnected network of blockchains made from many different people and places.

 Quick Overview of Avalanche